sbender9/signalk-push-server/README.md

 ***Please note that this allows anyone with access to port 5000 on your server to send NMEA 2000 messages on your network.***

-Please note that autopilot control is still experimental, do not rely on WilhelmSK alone to control your autopilot and please be safe!
+*** Autopilot control is still experimental, do not rely on WilhelmSK alone to control your autopilot and please be safe!